LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day9-XDR-IncidentResponse-Insights.md

 # Day9 - XDR Incident Response insights
 When organizations purchase E5 security, their first challenge is often product deployment.
-However, ***the next significant challenge arises in security operations***, particularly dealing with daily incident response.
+However, ***the next significant challenge arises in "security operations"***, particularly dealing with daily incident response.
 While Microsoft provides detailed insights and various features, SOC teams might feel overwhelmed when alerts and incidents are generated in their environment.

 When alerts/incidents were generated in your tenant, it is possible that some individuals may have the following concerns and challenges.